I’ve never liked the phrase, “You complete me.”

 In my mind, one should never be incomplete, if one can avoid it.
 One should be whole by oneself.
 One should be 1.

-And that means, that when two complete people — two people who would be living wonderful lives without each other — are together, the math stays integered and wonderful, but also magically increases in value.
+That means when two complete people, two people who would be living wonderful lives without each other, are together, the math remains integered and wonderful, but also magically increases in value.
 Your 1 and their 1 doesn’t equal 2.
 You end up with 3.
 Or 7.
 Or 229.

-There are some cases where a person who is normally a 1 becomes a -3 when around certain people, in which case they’re probably not choosing their friends or significant others optimally.
-This doesn’t mean these people who negatively impact the numbers of others are bad — they could be a 1, just like you — but it does mean that their needs and wants and goals and lifestyle choices don’t mesh well with everyone’s.
+There are cases in which a person who is normally a 1 becomes a -3 when around certain people, meaning they’re probably not choosing their friends or significant others optimally.
+This doesn’t mean these people who negatively them are bad — they could be a 1, just like you — but it does mean that their needs and wants and goals and lifestyle choices don’t mesh well with everyone’s.
 And that’s okay.
 Let math be math and move on.
 Maybe introduce them to a friend with whom they can be a 9.

-It’s strange how often I’m told that this way of looking at relationships is too simplistic, or that it’s cold and mean.
-Relationships, I’ve been told, are all about emotion, and that means that you have to lose yourself in them.
-If you’re quantifying the impact that someone else has on your life, well, you’re not taking the bad with the good.
+I’m sometimes told that this way of looking at relationships is too simplistic, or that it’s cold and mean.
+Relationships, I’ve been told, are all about emotion, and that means you have to lose yourself in them.
+If you’re quantifying the impact someone else has on your life, you’re not taking the bad with the good.
 You’re ruining it.

-I disagree with this sentiment.
-For me, there’s nothing better than knowing who adds to my life, and who subtracts from it.
-I trust that those around me will do the same; if I don’t add anything to their life, I’d hope they’d spend their energy and time elsewhere.
-I don’t want to be a drain on their happiness or keep them from being the best version of themselves possible.
+I disagree.
+For me, it’s important to know who adds to my life and who subtracts from it.
+I trust that those around me will do the same: if I don’t add anything to their life, I’d hope they’d spend their energy and time elsewhere.
+I don’t want to be a drain on their happiness or keep them from being the best possible version of themselves.

-To approach the issue otherwise would be to resign oneself to unhappiness like one does with the weather, or taxes.
+To approach the issue otherwise would be to resign oneself to unhappiness like one does with the weather or taxes.
 It’s something that will always be there, so why even worry about it?
-Let’s stop fretting and just hope we draw the right straws!
+Let’s stop fretting and hope we draw the right straws.